 Reading news, saving phone calls

 If you’re a techy type who wishes to remain well informed at all times, theSkimm is a must-have Android app that keeps users connected to crucial news releases, timely info about cultural and business events and everything else that’s happening in the world.
 Reporters, sales staff and others who have reason to save every word of a phone conversation can download and install Automatic Call Recorder for Me at the Google Play store.
-Free to install and easy to use, this call recorder app from Apalon does away with messy paper notes and misremembered phone calls.
+Free to install and easy to use, the call recorder app from Apalon does away with messy paper notes and misremembered phone calls.

 Apps to unwind